 - Avoid watching TV, eating and discussing emotional issues in bed.

 These ten steps are invaluable to restore a normal sleep cycle.
 When more help is needed it is reassuring that there are a number of treatments that can improve sleep.
-Acupuncture can balance the autonomic nervous system and restore sleep.
-Chinese herbal medicine can be prescribed according to whether a person has difficulty getting to sleep, waking during the night or early waking.
+Acupuncture has been found to be effective for insomnia in several studies, and appears to impact a number of neurotransmitters to restore sleep (2).
+Chinese herbal medicine has been used for thousands of years for insomnia, and studies indicate it may as effective as medication in some cases (3-4).
 Prescribed pharmacy sleep medication has a role for very short term use.
 Concentrated milk drinks like “Horlicks” contain the sleep promoting substance tryptophan.
 Some common herbal medicines and the minerals calcium and magnesium when taken at night can have a relaxing effect that aids sleep.
 Any steps which improve the quality and quantity of sleep improve physical and mental wellbeing.
 These simple strategies can be the building blocks to a more vital life.